zoubin/factor-vinylify/README.md

 ## options

 ### entries
+Specify the factor entries.

 Type: `Function`, `Array`

-The factor entries.

 If `Function`, it receives all the browserify entries (`b._options.entries`), and should return an array of factor entries.

 If not specified, all browserify entries will be used as factor entries.

-Browserify will detect a dependency graph from the browserify entries.
+Browserify will detect a dependency graph from the inputed browserify entries.
 And factor-bundle will put them into several groups according to the factor entries, which are packed into bundles later.